Jeremy-Gstein/blasebot/README.md

 ABSOLUTELY NO AFFILIATION WITH BLASEBALL.COM.

 Blasebot is a bot that will max-bet based on the highest win percentage(eventually).

-Windows Installation:
+Windows Blasebot install:
 1. Install the latest version of Python from https://www.python.org/downloads/
+2. Install the latest version of Firefox.
+3. Clone the most recent version of Blasebot at https://github.com/Jeremy-Gstein/blasebot
-2. Open a command prompt (Wndows Key + R + enter cmd in the text box)
+4. Open a command prompt (MOD Key + R + Enter.
+Then type cmd in the text box)
-3. Install the latest version of Firefox.
-3. Use pip to install the latest version of Selenium "pip install selenium"
-4. Use pip to install the latest version of Geckodriver "pip install geckodriver-autoinstaller"
+5. Navigate to the cloned Blasebot repo.
-5. Download the latest version of Blasebot from the github repo (https://github.com/Jeremy-Gstein/blasebot)
+5. Install the required modules from the requirements.txt file
-6. Change/create the loginEmail and LoginPass files and associate them with their correct paths.
+CMD: pip install -r requirements.txt
+6. Update the credentials in the Blaseballpass and BlaseballEmail text-files.
+7. Run the blasebot.py file and enjoy 24-hour max bets!